ywarezk/nz-range-slider/README.md

 2. maximumValue - maximum value of the slider

-3. stepValue - the minimum amount we can increase seach slider
+3. stepValue - the minimum amount we can increase the range slider each step

-4. isSingleSlider - boolean value that defaults to false, if true then a regular UISlider will be presented. the value of this slider we get from getMax method